2012013382/S-DCGAN/README.md

    conv_tran4: [BATCH_SIZE, 64, 64, 3]

-For ease of understanding, I fix all the values(i.e. input shape).
+For ease of understanding, I fix all the values(e.g. input shape).
 ## Parameters
 All the parameters are followed by the paper.
 ## Usage